chrthomsen/pygrametl/docs/examples/testing.rst

     endfunction

-Drawn Table Testing as a Python Library
+Drawn Table Testing as a Python Package
 ---------------------------------------
 Using the presented constructs, users can efficiently define preconditions and postconditions to test each part of their ETL flows.
 DTT thus supports